neil1taylor/nutanix-vpc-orchestrator/docs/quick_test.md

+# Quick Test

-Here are the exact curl commands for Phase 1 steps 1 and 2:
+Here are the exact curl commands that can be used for a quick test of the deployment and configuration of a Nutanix node on an IBM Cloud VPC Bare Metal Server:

 ## Step 1: Provision Node